U.S. International Development Finance Corporation: The BUILD Act

 The BUILD Act was introduced in the House and Senate in February 2018 with broad bipartisan support, based on proposals drafted by researchers at the Center for Global Development.
-It passed the Senate as a part of a bill to reauthorize the Federal Aviation Administration on a vote of 93–6 in early October 2018; it had already been passed in the House.
-It was signed into law by President Trump on October 5.
+It was passed in the house and then passed the Senate as a part of a bill to reauthorize the Federal Aviation Administration on a vote of 93–6 in early October 2018.
+The measure was signed into law by President Trump on October 5.

-Concern over Chinese investment abroad and the inability for existing U.S. developmental finance institutions to keep up was a major factor pushing the passage of the Act, and the establishment of the DFC has widely been viewed as means to counter China, particularly its Belt and Road Initiative.
+Concerns about growing Chinese investment abroad and the limits of U.S. development finance helped drive the Act’s passage.
+The new DFC is largely seen as a way to counter China, especially its Belt and Road Initiative.

-The Act aimed to ameliorate deficiencies in existing U.S. development finance policy, particularly restrictions on OPIC's actions.
+The act aimed to ameliorate deficiencies in existing U.S. development finance policy, particularly restrictions on OPIC's actions.
 Compared to OPIC, the BUILD Act eases requirements of U.S. citizenship for parties to a given investment pursued by the DFC; allows the DFC to hold equity (rather than only make loans); allows the DFC to take on a greater risk burden than OPIC could for a given project; and allows the DFC to make loans in local currencies.
 DFC's total spending cap for its investments was also raised to $60 billion, compared to $29 billion for OPIC.

+Reauthorization

+For the DFC to continue operating, it requires congressional reauthorization by October 6, 2025.

+The Center for Strategic and International Studies (CSIS) proposed doubling the spending cap to $120bn and giving the institution more independence as part of reauthorisation.

 Investments and priorities

 DFC invests in sectors that include sanitation, infrastructure, healthcare, and food security.
 The DFC lists innovation, sustainable jobs, workers' protection, women's economic empowerment, and bolstering global supply chains as broader themes in its investment priorities.
 The DFC states that its investments aim to advance global development, U.S. foreign policy, and U.S. taxpayer interests.

-Specific initiatives of the DFC include the 2X Women’s Initiative, inherited from OPIC, that focuses on women-owned businesses and/or products and services designed to empower women.
+Specific initiatives of the DFC include the 2X Women's Initiative, inherited from OPIC, that focuses on women-owned businesses and/or products and services designed to empower women.
 DFC has collaborated with USAID and other U.S. agencies in the Power Africa program, which has facilitated power sector deals across the continent, and the Prosper Africa Initiative, launched in 2018 with the goal of promoting U.S.-Africa investment and trade, countering Chinese influence.